 Inventory records are kept using either one of the following systems:

 Perpetual means continuous.
 This is a system where a business keeps continuous, moment-to-moment records of the number, value and type of inventories that it has at the business.

 A computerized accounting system – where each item of inventory is linked to the electronic accounting records – creates a perpetual system.
-Products that have barcodes are automatically recorded as having been sold at tills in a supermarket when they are ‘swiped.’
-Inventory levels are automatically decreased as soon as the invoice has been entered and completed at the till.

 Where one does periodic inventory counts (such as once a month, or at the beginning and end of each year), and does not have an accurate record of the inventories in between these points – well, this is a periodic system.